 Each year we pair hundreds of students with mentors in practice.
 In addition to building confidence, mentoring can help you to build your first networks too.

-You may not know anyone in the legal professions; however, everyone has a network of contacts to draw on such as friends and family, university and college contacts, work colleagues, social and sports contacts, and professional contacts – these people may know someone who works in law.
+You may not know anyone in the legal professions; however, everyone has a network of contacts to draw on such as friends and family, university and college contacts, work colleagues, social and sports contacts, and professional contacts – and these people may know someone who works in law.

 When first trying to make contact, begin by explaining your connection to them (e.g. through a university contact), ask for their advice and try to establish a good rapport, rather than asking for work experience straight away.